 To contact us about yourresearch needs, email us at : firstname.lastname@example.org

-Audio/Visual support covers classroom and conference room technology, audio reinforcement as well as the varying methods of video conferencing.
+Krannert School of Management classrooms and conference rooms are equipped with audio and video technology.
 If we don't have the resources to support your teaching and research needs, we will help to guide you to the correct resource on campus.

 The U: and V: drives - Krannert uses a global file system called the "DFS".
 All network file resources are contained inside the DFS, which is mapped to the V: drive letter on all Krannert Windows machines.
 Only the files you have access to will appear.
 All Fac/Staff/PhD and Masters students are given a 100GB file share under V:\USER\... this folder is directly mapped to the U: drive on all Krannert Windows machines.
 While the V: and/or U: drives are automatically mapped on all Krannert Windows computers, they are also accessible from anywhere using a variety of methods.

 The W: Drive - ITaP also provides all Purdue users with a 5GB network folder, which mapped to the "W:" drive on most Windows computers on campus.